- I. Residential Life Office: Welcome and Expectations

 Pets/animals are welcome on our campus grounds as long as they are leashed or tethered.
 Any disruption to normal activities caused by these visiting pets/animals will incur in a notice of immediate removal from the premises.

 Any student who is observed, or any student whose guest is observed, with a dog, cat or other prohibited animal – visiting or residing – on residential premises will incur a $100.00 fine.
-If the pet is not removed within 24 hours, students are subject to increased fines, further disciplinary action, and removal of the animal.
+If the pet is not removed within 24 hours, students are subject to increased fees, further disciplinary action, and removal of the animal.

 Students are also discouraged from feeding any stray animals around campus.